 - 2.28 Being surrounded by beautiful countryside it is sometimes possible to overlook the presence and value of public open spaces in or adjacent to the village.
-We have a long-established village green that continues to serve an important function at the heart of the community, hosting a variety of fairs, fetes and events throughout the year.
-The school playing field is a valuable recreation space for the school's pupils.
+We have a long established village green that continues to serve an important function at the heart of the community, hosting a variety of fairs, fetes and events throughout the year.
+The school playing fields are not only a valuable recreation space for the school's pupils but also at other times they are used by the community for a range of recreation activities.
 We have an attractive community garden which provides a tranquil meeting place as well as a community gardening resource.
 The Victorian Orchard and part of Pynes Farm are owned by the Church Commissioners and let for grazing at present, with the orchard offering potential for those interested in community horticulture.
 There are also eight allotments on a site behind the School, fully let with a waiting list. - 2.29 The responses regarding our green spaces are concerned with keeping valuable assets, refreshing existing spaces and expanding sporting opportunities.
-The Village Green is a well-loved facility that should be used more frequently and kept free of any structures.
+The Village Green is a wellloved facility that should be used more frequently and kept free of any structures.
 The Coronation Gardens are now an attractive area, a restful haven half way up the High Street that some thought could become a herb garden.